occusame/master-project/README.md

 vcf_creation.R,hla.R,cbiportal vcf.R,cbiportal hla creation.R is the code for section4:creation of VCF and HLA files

 hla_analysis.R,therapy analysis.R is the code for section5:neoantigens prediction and analysis

+NeoPredPipe code.txt is the code for running prediction program in Bianca